League matches shall consist of 9 events, each event consisting of two short sets. Should a set reach 5-5 the LTA tie breaker shall be used.

 For cup matches, all participants have been given a blank Word scorecard (which is also on the Facebook page) to fill in and return by email to email@example.com.
 They may print it out and fill it in by hand but the version returned to the match secretary must be typewritten on a computer (not photographed or scanned in) and emailed as an attachment to the match secretary at firstname.lastname@example.org.

-For league matches an interactive web-based result reporting system is under development.
-If that is completed it will be at www.southwestmanchestertennis.net.
-If that system is not completed then results will be completed on an Excel spreadsheet (Open Office and Numbers both save in Excel format) supplied by the match secretary and returned to him by email.
+For league matches results will be completed on an Excel spreadsheet (Open Office saves in Excel format and there is an app for Android tablets which reads and writes Excel files) supplied by the match secretary and returned to him by email.
 The results will then be online at www.southwestmanchestertennis.net.
-In either case a paper pro forma for completing on court will be sent out and is already on the Facebook page and help will be provided for completing results in whichever form they have to be submitted.
+In either case a paper pro forma for completing on court will be sent out and is already on the Facebook page and help will be provided for completing results.

 Cup matches consist of 5 events: Men’s Doubles, Ladies’ Doubles, Mixed Doubles, Men’s Singles and Ladies Singles.
 Unless captains agree prior to the start of the match that is the order of play.
 Each event consists of a best of three set match, a tie-break at 6-6 operating in each of the first two sets.
 The third set should be a long set but, if light is failing, captains may agree on a tie-break set or even a champion’s tie break.